dtr-org/unit-e/doc/developer-notes.md

 Run configure with the --enable-debug option, then make.
 Or run configure with CXXFLAGS="-g -ggdb -O0" or whatever debug flags you need.

-**compiling for gprof profiling**

-Run configure with the --enable-gprof option, then make.

 **debug.log**